-The definition of simple assault is contained in Section 784.011, Florida Statutes.
+The definition of simple assault (misdemeanor) is contained in Section 784.011, Florida Statutes.
 Under the law, an assault occurs when a person, by word or act, makes an intentional threat to commit violence towards another person, has the apparent ability to carry out the threat, and does some act which creates a well-founded fear in the other person that such violence is imminent.

-Thus, to prove the crime of assault, the State must establish three elements beyond a reasonable doubt:
+To prove the crime of assault at trial, the State must establish three factual elements beyond a reasonable doubt:

-- the accused intentionally and unlawfully threatened, by word or act, to do violence to the alleged victim;
+- The defendant intentionally and unlawfully threatened, by word or act, to do violence to the alleged victim;

 - At the time the threat was made, the defendant appeared to have the ability to carry out the threat; and

 - The threat created in the mind of the alleged victim a well-founded fear that the violence was about to take place.

 Penalties for Assault

 By contrast, the crime of Aggravated Assault is classified as a third degree felony, punishable by up to 5 years imprisonment.
 Where a firearm is used, the penalties for Aggravated Assault can increase substantially under Florida’s 10-20-Life law.